Our Mission + Vision

 - How your child meets the Gesher Yehuda profile

-Students with average to above average intelligence who need remedial intervention and differentiated instruction and may benefit from small classroom size with individualized curriculum.
+Students who need remedial intervention and differentiated instruction and who may benefit from small classroom size with individualized curriculum.
 Gesher Yehuda is a strong academic program.
-We work with students who need additional support in speech and language, sensory integration and in focusing.
+We work with students who need additional support in learning, speech and language, sensory integration and in focusing.
 We are not a school for children with pronounced behavioral or developmental challenges

 We have a professional team of educational directors, a highly experienced child psychologist, a well qualified therapeutic team including speech therapists, occupational therapists, an in-staff physical therapist, a school counselor, and reading specialists for both Hebrew and English.
 This is all in addition to our master level teaching staff.